 Patriot Way SE from SE 128th Street to the 13200 block

 Public comments were solicited August 22 through September 5, 2018.
 One comment was received via email and several others received in person during door-knocking.
 Comments were generally “for” the speed limit change from 30 mph to 25 mph for the first 1,250 feet of Patriot Way SE south of SE 128th Street near Renton to match speed limits to the south within the neighborhood.
-The speed limit revision will take place in the segment indicated by the red line in the map below by the end of September 2018.
+Changes to the posted speed limit from 30 mph to 25 mph were made on September 20, 2018.